 Traveling to India with a baby or toddler.

-That said, it can be challenging compared to other countries to get around with a baby or toddler in tow.
+That said, it can be challenging in some ways compared to other countries to get around with a baby or toddler in tow.
 I moved to India when my twins were 10 months old so I’ve done both the baby and toddler phases here in India.
 I’ve also traveled throughout the country so my perspective isn’t based on just one location.